 - IPv6 does not include any checksum fields.

-How to check my IPv6 address?
+Ways to check IPv6 address

 Checking your IPv6 address is a simple task.
 There are several ways you could see it.